josipursan/ML/Playground/NN_forest_fires/README.md

 -FFMC, DMC, DC and ISI look like they can nicely be scaled to some reasonable ranges
 -month and day might be a bit problematic if handled as is ('jan', 'feb', ...) - preprocess this either to two categorical variables (one for months and one for day), or one hot encode it to binary variables

+### 09.04.2025. - Comments about stock data distributions
+Burned area distribution is highly skewed, overwhelming majority of the dataset sits at, or about, 0.
+Large value range, will probably benefit from scaling, and even normalization.

+DC distribution is split, right hand portion being bigger than the left hand one.
+Left hand portion encompasses values 0-180, while right hand portion starts about 580.
+Some values are sprinkled between 180 and 580.
+Will benefit from scaling.

+DMC distribution is relatively cohesive, pretty Gaussian, some stragglers on the far right.
+Needs scaling.

+FFMC distribution is quite skewed, although most of the values are concentrated from 80 to ~95.
+Definitely scale, consider normalization.

+ISI distribution looks ok, quite Gaussian, scaling needs to be done.

+Rain distribution is basically a set composed of only few entries != 0.
+Needs to be scaled.

+RH distribution definitely needs scaling, Gaussian-ish, but quite flat.

+temp distribution is a nice Gaussian distribution, a little tail on the right, as well as whiskers on the top.
+Scaling is a must.

+Wind distribution is quite binned.
+Maybe I messed up the binning?
+Anyways, scaling needs to be done to get a nicer range.
+Histo is quite sparse, although a bit Gaussian looking with a tail on the right.